May

 I realize that you don’t believe I actually exist, but unlike Santa Claus and the Easter Bunny, I really do!

-One day in 10 or 15 years you will meet me.
-As a matter of fact, you will BE me and as FUTURE YOU, you will look back on this conversation and you will feel one of two things:
+One day in 10 or 15 years you’ll meet me.
+As a matter of fact, you’ll BE me and as FUTURE YOU, you’ll look back on this conversation and feel one of two things:

-a) glad that we had this little talk or
+a) glad that we had this little talk;

 b) sad that you didn’t really listen.

-So, if you’d like to be glad, there are 3 important things I would like to tell you:
+So, if you’d like to be glad, there are three important tips I’d like to share with you:

 Looking through the window to your future, you might imagine it to be completely sunny and beautiful.
-Right now you may have thoughts like these:
+Right now you may have thoughts like:

 “Oh, I’ll worry about that later.”